 Candida flourishes when the terrain in the intestines favors it.
 Just killing Candida is usually not successful, because the chemistry and vitality of the terrain has not been normalized, and Candida returns.

 Antibiotics are the original cause of the change on the terrain.
 By killing acid forming bacteria (Lactobacillus bacteria produce lactic acid, for example), the environment becomes alkaline, which promotes Candida.

 Antibiotics and chronic illness reduce stomach acid production, contributing to the alkalinity, and also allowing poor digestive absorption.
 In fact, many people with LGS are malnourished and will lose excessive weight, no matter how healthy the food is that they eat.

 When the gut is inflamed it does not secrete digestive enzymes to digest foods properly or absorb nutrients and foods properly.
-The result can indigestion with gas and bloating, called irritable bowel syndrome (IBS).
+The result can be indigestion with gas and bloating, or irritable bowel syndrome (IBS) symptoms.